MarsicoFL/mispitools/README.md

 ?Cmodel()
 ```

-It has two options, uniform, that add the same ep for all combinations
+It has two options, uniform, that adds the same ep for all combinations
-of colors, and custom, that specify a specific value for each pair.
+of colors, and custom, that allows specifying a specific value for each pair.
 Here
-we select the custom.
+we select the custom:

 ``` r
 Cmodel(